awsdocs/amazon-ses-developer-guide/doc-source/example_ses_Scenario_SendEmail_section.md

 # Verify an email identity and send messages with Amazon SES using an AWS SDK<a name="example_ses_Scenario_SendEmail_section"></a>

-The following code example shows how to verify an email identity and send messages with Amazon SES\.
+The following code example shows how to:
++ Add and verify an email address with Amazon SES\.
++ Send a standard email message\.
++ Create a template and send a templated email message\.
++ Send a message by using an Amazon SES SMTP server\.

 **Note**
 The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
 Have feedback on a code example?
 [Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.